aardappel/lobster/lobster/docs/source/language_reference.md

 var v = xyz { 1, 0, 0 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The type ensures that the right amount of values are given, and they can now be
+The type ensures that the right number of values are given, and they can now be
 accessed as `v.x` etc. in addition to `v[0]`.

 Optionally, you may declare types of elements, which will cause these types to